Our story is about the evolution of online ordering systems

 So what's the solution to this problem?
 That's where self-service online ordering systems come in.
 These systems are ones that you can set up yourself and either integrate into your existing website or they act as a standalone site (such as CloudWaitress).
 The benefit of these systems is they are not based on a marketplace model.
 This means the cost is significantly cheaper usually involving a fixed monthly fee and potentially a setup fee.
 For restaurants doing many online orders, this is a great solution as you can save significantly and control the experience to align with your branding better.

 This is not the first time this happened to an industry.
 Take online shopping as a whole.
 When things really began picking up in the early 2000's, marketplaces such as eBay dominated the space as they provided a platform of trust.
 This is something many people didn't have in the early days when it came to online shopping.
 Ebay, however took large fees on every order and within a few years, nearly everyone with a serious online business on eBay set up their own online shop using self service systems like BigCommerce and Shopify that just charged a monthly price.

 So Why CloudWaitress?

 The reason CloudWaitress exists is simple.
-I wanted to build an online ordering system that provides an easy way for small business restaurant owners to start taking online orders in a way that only charges you for the orders you place.
-That means we are always motivated to help you get more orders and succeed.
-Further more, there is no underpaying or overpaying.
+I wanted to build an system that provides an easy way for small business restaurant owners to accept and manage every type of online order.
+Without needing to break the bank to do so.
 That's not it though, more than anything I learned that small businesses want reliability and support.
 The price may attract you initially but partnering with us, it's the support, stability and constant improvement that will keep you around.

 Where CloudWaitress Is Currently